 Removing parking spaces that generate revenue can be hard, but once you can see the other benefits, the change becomes easily justified.
 What are 5 new loading spaces when there are 150 parking spaces in the area?
-Besides looking at the potential revenue gained/lost, the number of users or GHG emissions are other good metrics to evaluate the optimal usage of the curb.
+Besides looking at the potential revenue gained/lost, the number of users or sustainability score are other good metrics to evaluate the optimal usage of the curb.
 For a more vibrant street, like the area close to a transit station, it would make more sense to design the curb space such that it can serve more users.

 There are many additional metrics that can be used to evaluate and quantify if a change would be a good decision.
 Distance to a certain facility, collision frequency, number of businesses, and loading dwelling time are also potential indicators to be used – all customizable for a given city and dashboard.
 Would this change bring more harm than good or is this a smart move?
 You can easily find out using CurbIQ’s Comparison Dashboard with just a few clicks.

 Using the Past to Inform the Future

 In addition to comparing different scenarios, users can also compare different historical periods to understand how the curbside has evolved over time.
 Tracking curbside changes can help cities visualize if they are achieving their goals.
 This applies to multiple metrics – municipalities can see if they have been implementing changes that give access to more users or have decreased potential emissions to align with climate goals.
 This is especially useful when demand data is available and integrated into the dashboard as well, but that’s for another blog post.
 Allowing cities to better understand their past planning and decisions can help them learn from mistakes or build off of successes to design for a better future.